History of American newspapers: Penny press

 A gifted and controversial editor.
 Bennett transformed the American newspaper.
 Expanding traditional coverage, the Harold provided sports reports, a society page, and advice to the lovelorn, soon permanent features of most metropolitan dailies.
 Bennett covered murders and sex scandals and delicious detail, faking materials when necessary....
 His adroit use of telegraph, pony express, and even offshore ships to intercept European dispatches set high standards for rapid news gathering.

 Bannister also argues that Bennett was a leading crusader against evils he perceived:

 Combining opportunism and reform, Bennett exposed fraud on Wall Street, attacked the Bank of the United States, and generally joined the Jacksonian assault on privilege.
-Reflecting a growing nativism, he published excerpts from the anti-catholic disclosures of "Maria Monk," and he greeted Know-Nothingism cordially.
+Reflecting a growing nativism, he published excerpts from the anti-catholic disclosures of "Maria Monk" and greeted Know-Nothingism cordially.
 Defending labor unions in principle, he assailed much union activity.
 Unable to condemn slavery outright, he opposed abolitionism.

-News was but a commodity, the furnishing of which was a business transaction only, which ignored the social responsibility of the press, "the grave importance of our vocation", prized of the elder journalists and of the still powerful six-cent papers.
-The Herald, like the Sun, was at once successful, and was remarkably influential in altering journalistic practices.
-The penny press expanded its coverage into "personals"—short paid paragraphs by men and women looking for companionship.
-They revealed people's intimate relationships to a public audience and allowed city folk to connect with and understand their neighbors in an increasingly anonymous metropolis.
-They included heavy doses of imagination and fiction, typically romantic, highly stylized.
-Sometimes the same person updated the paragraph regularly, making it like a serial short short story.
-Moralists were aghast, and warned of the ruin of young girls.
-(Commenting on censorship of books in the 1920s, New York Mayor Jimmy Walker said he had seen many girls ruined, but never by reading.)
-More worrisome to the elders they reflected a loss of community control over the city's youth, suggesting to Protestant leaders the need for agencies like the YMCA to provide wholesome companionship.
-Personals are still included in many papers and magazines into the 21st century.
+News was commodity, and the newspapers furnished it as a business transaction.
+The Herald, like the Sun, was successful and influential in altering journalistic practices.
+The penny press expanded its coverage to "personals": short paid-for paragraphs by men and women seeking companionship.
+These sometimes included short paragraphs of fiction, typically romantic.
+Moralists were aghast and warned of the ruin of young girls.
+Personals advertisements are still included in many papers and magazines into the 21st century.